pbroeker/pbroeker/README.md

 I love to write clean, readable, performant, so in short terms just sexy, code.
 I am most experienced in Typescript and JavaScript but at the moment also heavily interested in [GO](https://golang.org/) and made my first steps with that beautiful language.

 Future technology that solves or improves important problems, are my passion, which also translates to the projects I am most interested in.
-Currently working on an online adaptation of a climate change board game of the NGO [Days of Adapation](https://dayad.org/game-day) and testing out NestJS (it is awesome).
+Current projects:

+Car charging app for [Envision-Group](https://www.envision-group.com/) in React Native.
+Psychology questionaire app and admin tool for [Humangold](https://humangold.de/) in Angular.
+Advidsory app for [Landesbausparkasse LBS](https://www.lbs.de) in Angular-Ionic.

 Outside of programming I love to organise small events (mostly food related), go hiking and SciFi.